Insight

 5. India

+With an estimated 15 million contractors, India’s freelance market is one of the fastest growing in the world.
 India is a great country to consider if you’re looking for talented freelancers in software or gaming development.
 According to a report from PayPal, some of the most popular freelance jobs in India include web and mobile development, web design, internet research, and data entry.
-It’s significant to note that of the global software development freelance workforce, India contributes an incredible 50% of workers.
+India contributes an incredible 50% of workers to the global software development freelance workforce.

 Besides their technical prowess, many Indian freelancers boast advanced degrees from top Indian institutes and have solid English proficiency — making them ideal candidates for U.S.-based businesses.